 How are we a RRS?

-At Spixworth Infant we have taken positive steps in order to empower children to talk about their feelings, worries.
+At Spixworth Infant School, we have taken positive steps in order to empower children to talk about their feelings and worries.
 Children begin to manage their emotions from an early age.
-Child whispering has been successfully implemented and used throughout every class, with individual children having access to ‘colour-o-meters’ to show the ‘colour’ they are feeling – particularly useful for our youngest children and those who find discussing their feelings challenging.
+Child Whispering has been successfully implemented and used throughout every class, with individual children having access to ‘colour-o-meters’ to show the ‘colour’ they are feeling – particularly useful for our youngest children and those who find discussing their feelings challenging.

-Now that we have been awarded the Bronze – Rights Committed Award, the next step is to work towards achieving the Silver – Rights Aware Award.
+Now that we have been awarded the Silver – Rights Aware Award, the next step is to work towards achieving the Gold – Rights Respecting Award.